danomatika/swig-openframeworks/README.md

 * Lua
 * Python

-Other language bindgins supported by swig can be generated.
+Other language bindings supported by swig can be generated.
 Feel free to create a PR adding required updates to the Makefile and interface file.

 ### Lua